|Last Quarterly Update:||3/20/2017|

 The global chemical manufacturing industry generates more than $5 trillion in annual revenue.
 China, the US, Japan, and Germany produce the most chemicals and also are among the largest importers of chemicals.
 China, India, and other emerging markets are being targeted for industry growth.

 Because chemicals are used to make a wide variety of industrial and consumer products, demand is driven by the overall health of the US economy.
 The profitability of individual companies is closely tied to efficient operations.
 Big companies have economies of scale in purchasing and production.
-Small companies can compete effectively by producing specialty products, of which there are a large number, or by operating a single plant highly efficiently.
+Small companies can compete effectively by producing specialty products, of which there are a large number.
 The US industry is concentrated: the top 50 companies account for about 50% of revenue.

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options